MicrosoftDocs/minecraft-creator/creator/Documents/ContributorGuide.md

 "
 2. Create or edit articles in your cloned repo using Visual Studio Code.

     a.
-Edit one or more articles (add images to “images" folder, if necessary).
+Edit one or more articles (add images to "images" folder, if necessary).

     b. **Save** changes in **Explorer**.